kubernetes-sigs/aws-iam-authenticator/README.md

     groups:
     - system:bootstrappers
     - aws:instances

+  # map nodes that should conform to the username "system:node:<private-DNS>".
+This
+  # requires the authenticator to query the EC2 API in order to discover the private
+  # DNS of the EC2 instance originating the authentication request.
+Optionally, you
+  # may specify a role that should be assumed before querying the EC2 API with the
+  # top level key "defaultEC2DescribeInstancesRoleARN".
+  - roleARN: arn:aws:iam::000000000000:role/KubernetesNode
+    username: system:node:{{EC2PrivateDNSName}}
+    groups:
+    - system:nodes
+    - system:bootstrappers

   # map federated users in my "KubernetesAdmin" role to users like
   # "admin:alice-example.com".
 The SessionName is an arbitrary role name